nostalgebraist/crammed-poetics/catalogue.md

 I noted multiple instances of these "tics" in every model-generated text included here, except for [the Hemingway pastiche](./stories/nost-pastiche-hemingway.md), which had none of them at all – presumably because Hemingway himself has a distinctive and constrained style which leaves no room for these kinds of flourishes.

-## Conjunction of the abstract/incorporeal and the concrete/sensory
+## Conjunction of the abstract/incorporeal and the concrete/sensory ("eyeball kicks")

 - [Sam Altman's story (unreleased OpenAI model)](./stories/sama.md)
     - "constraints humming" ("like a server farm at midnight")